 His technique

 He takes thousands of paper sheets and glues them together to make a large block of paper.
 He then carves into the paper by using an electronic saw and makes a stretchable form, just like an accordion.
 This transforms the final piece into something very different from the original pieces of paper.
-From a distance, these pieces look like they are made of porcelain or marble.
+From a distance, these pieces look like they are made of porcelain4 or marble5.
 However, these characteristic changes when the pieces are stretched and expanded.
 It is possible to snap everything back to its original position after the expansion without losing the qualities of the sculpture.

 The pieces continue to amaze many visitors to the galleries, where they are exhibited, with many wishing they had a chance to play with the pieces.
-Apart from the art, Li spends lots of time writing about Buddhist paper art.
+Apart from the art, Li spends lots of time writing about Buddhist6 paper art.

 Video: Statues in Motion